 In Opera, how do I enable or disable the tab snooze feature?

-Use the following to enable or disable the
+Use the following to enable or disable the Tab Snooze feature in the Opera browser:-

 Step 1: Open the Opera browser on your computer.
-Once you do that, open the
+Once you do that, open the Opera Menu and click on settings.

 Step 2: Next, go to the Advanced Settings Options by scrolling down to the bottom of the page and clicking on the “Advanced” link.